Slata Roschal

 Slata Roschal (born 1992 in Saint Petersburg, Russia), also known as Slata Kozakova, is a German writer and literary scholar.

 Early life and education

 In 1997, Roschal moved with her parents to Schwerin in Germany where she was raised bilingual.
 After graduating from secondary school, she studied Slavic studies, German studies and comparative literature studies at the University of Greifswald.
-She graduated with a doctor's degree at the Ludwig Maximilian University of Munich in 2021.
+She graduated with a doctor's degree at LMU Munich in 2021.

 Career

 In 2017, Roschal published a poetry and prose anthology on contemporary literature from the Baltic Sea region in collaboration with Matthias Friedrich.
 She has published poetry, prose and translations from Russian in numerous anthologies and literary magazines.
 In 2018, she was awarded the Mecklenburg-Western Pomerania Literature Prize.
 In 2019, she published her debut poetry collection, Wir verzichten auf das gelobte Land (We renounce the promised land) followed by the poetry and prose miniature collection Wir tauschen Ansichten und Ängste wie weiche warme Tiere aus (We exchange views and fears like soft, warm animals) in 2021 which gained much attention.

 In February 2022, Roschal published her debut novel 153 Formen des Nichtseins (153 forms of not-being).
 Originally published by the Erlangen based independent press Homunculus Verlag, the novel was received well by critics and turned out to be a success.
 In 2022, it was nominated the SWR-Bestenliste and for the German Book Prize and won numerous awards.
 In 2024, the novel was published as a paperback with the German Penguin Verlag.

 In February 2024, Roschal published her second novel Ich möchte Wein trinken und auf das Ende der Welt warten (I want to drink wine and wait for the end of the world) which again has been very well received by critics.